m081779/Hangman-Game/README.md

 * Javascript

 ## This is a version of the classic hangman game with a supervillain theme, complete with sound effects inspired by the 1960's Batman TV show.
+The game is played by entering letters from the keyboard to guess.
+All guesses are tracked, as well as wins and losses.
+User input is validated and only valid letter characters are registered.
 ![Image of customer view](https://github.com/m081779/Hangman-Game/blob/master/assets/images/img1.png)

-## Fully responsive down to 380px device width:
+## Fully responsive down to 380px device width with a touch screen compatible keyboard on screen:
 ![Image of customer view](https://github.com/m081779/Hangman-Game/blob/master/assets/images/img9.png)